insurello/recruiting/Way_of_working.md

 is saying that is probably a good thing - it means we are evolving.
 Just remember to update it before the next person goes through the onboarding process (It's always OK to do a pull request).

+The latest source of truth is always the [CONTRIBUTING](https://github.com/insurello/insurello/CONTRIBUTING.md) file in each repository.
+Check out the one in the [insurello/insurello](https://github.com/insurello/insurello/CONTRIBUTING.md) repository for a good start.

 ## Retro/Demo/Planning

 ### Retro